-Whether you’re looking to find the best way to watch the NBA Playoffs using NBA League pass, or test cord-cutting services that include NBA action, you can do it all with the help of a VPN.
+Whether you’re looking to find the best way to watch the NBA using NBA League Pass, or test cord-cutting services that include NBA action, you can do it all with the help of a VPN.

-How to stream the NBA Playoffs with a VPN
+How to stream the NBA with a VPN

-You can stream the NBA Playoffs in just a few simple steps:
+You can stream the NBA in just a few simple steps:

 - Get ExpressVPN.

-- Connect to a server location that matches the location of your preferred broadcaster.
+- Connect to a server location in the U.S.

-Stream the NBA Playoffs on NBA League Pass
+How to stream the NBA with League Pass

 If you want to check out the biggest showcase game the NBA has to offer, there isn’t a better option than NBA League Pass.
-You can enjoy games without blackouts by using the international version of the service, and it comes with a seven-day free trial.
-Once you’ve signed up and logged in, contact ExpressVPN Support via live chat for fast and secure server locations to connect to.
+You can enjoy games without blackouts by using the international version of the service and it comes with a strong seven-day free trial.

 NBA game blackouts: International League Pass vs. U.S. League Pass